Mr. Nanny

 Mr. Nanny is a 1993 American family comedy film starring professional wrestler Hulk Hogan.
 The working title of the film was Rough Stuff, and David Johansen also recorded a song by that name for the film.

+Despite the film failing commercially, it is considered a cult classic, particularly among Hulk Hogan fans.

 Plot

 Sean Armstrong is a former wrestler living in Palm Beach, Florida and suffering from wrestler-days' nightmares.
 Burt Wilson, Sean's friend and former manager, has a bum leg from saving Sean's life and financial difficulties with his personal security business.
 With much whining and acting, Burt manages to persuade Sean to take a bodyguard job for Alex Mason Sr., the head of the prestigious tech firm, Mason Systems, which is developing a new anti-missile system, the Peacefinder Project.
 The vital information for this project is stored on a microchip.
-But it is neither the inventor nor the chip Sean has to guard - he is to look after the two Mason kids: Alex Jr. and Kate.
+But it is neither the inventor nor the chip Sean has to guard – he is to look after the two Mason kids: Alex Jr. and Kate.

 Alex and Kate are two highly mischievous kids who vie for their often-too-absent father's attention by wreaking havoc in the household via elaborate and rather vicious pranks and booby-traps, with their specialty targets being the nannies he has assigned to take care of them (Alex Sr. is a widower).
 However, their father proves to be either too distracted or too lenient, which causes the children to continue their schemes.
-Thinking that he is a new (albeit unusual) replacement, they find a new target in Sean.
+Thinking that he is a new, albeit unusual replacement, they find a new target in Sean.
 But after one prank too many, which involves a swimming pool full of red dye ("the Pit of Blood"), Sean finally exerts his authority and not only gets to quiet Alex and Kate down, he also manages to open the eyes of their father to his family problems, as well as bonding with the kids and managing to help them sort out problems of their own.